nerves-training/nerves_team_game/README.md

 }
 ```

-**Broadcast messages**
-Broadcast messages are are sent to everyone in the topic.

 #### player:joined

+Direction: server -> client

-When a player joins the lobby, all players will receive a message with the new
+When a player joins the lobby, the server broadcasts a `player:joined` message
-player information.
+to all clients.

 ```json
 {